Marvel Zombies 3: Plot

 Machine Man and Jocasta stumble upon Vanessa Fisk, who is uninfected.
 She tells them that the Kingpin is keeping her safe.
 She allows Jocasta to get a blood sample, but declines an offer to escape to Earth-616, preferring to stay behind with her husband.
 Looking at the dead and dying bodies in the pit, Machine Man is overcome with pity, realizing that the zombies are treating the clones the way humans treat robots.
 He leaves Jocasta, goes into battle mode and destroys the clones out of mercy and gets attacked by the zombies, as he has destroyed their food source.

 A severely injured and sessile zombie Doctor Strange appears in the plot line; has only the powers to create manna (ironically inedible for the zombies) and to see other dimensions.
 He thus reveals A.R.M.O.R.'s operations on Earth-616.
 Machine Man sees that the impostor Morbius used Deadpool to create a distraction so that he could set his plans in motion.

-On the real Marvel Universe, a female team member finds the real Morbius captive.
+In the real Marvel Universe, a female team member finds the real Morbius captive.
 The infected version attacks and turns her, causing a zombie outbreak that quickly overtakes the entire facility.
 Little Sky returns Jocasta to A.R.M.O.R. without Machine Man, who didn't meet them on time, and Jocasta requests that Machine Man be given posthumous honors.
 Jocasta discovers Morbius is a zombie, and one zombie uses the A.R.M.O.R. teleporters to escape this reality.

 In the zombie universe, Machine Man defeats the zombies, leaving only zombie Lockjaw, whom Machine Man uses to teleport back to A.R.M.O.R., where he kills the zombies.
 (Immediately thereafter he queries Jocasta about having some "...sweet, sweet robot love" in a secluded spot, whereupon they kiss.)